 Go on a walking tour of Lake Worth Lagoon, where a docent will teach guests about “all things manatee.”
 The tour lasts about 45-60 minutes, but advance registration is recommended.

 If you’re looking to learn more, the center hosts a Lecture at the Lagoon series given by manatee masters.
-The lectures feature never-before-seen, close up footage of manatees in their natural habitat in the Lake Worth Lagoon.
+The lectures feature never-before-seen, close-up footage of manatees in their natural habitat in the Lake Worth Lagoon.

 The Manatee Lagoon even hosts educational groups for children ages 10-13 called Lagoon Explorers.
 Explorers learn about how manatees migrate here in the winter months and how to identify and safely interact with them!

-National Croquet Center
+Have Fun at the National Croquet Center

 Did you know that South Florida is home to the world’s largest dedicated croquet facility?
 If you don’t remember croquet, let us refresh your memory.
 Similar to polo, wooden balls are hit with mallets through hoops embedded on a grass lawn.
 You might have played croquet at a garden party!